Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Quadratic forms and even Clifford algebras

-However, if $M$ is a (nonsplit) metabolic quadratic form with lagrangian $P$, these formulas need no longer holds, see \cite{knus_ojanguren:metabolic}. \end{example}

 For a list of basic functorial properties of the even Clifford algebra and Clifford bimodule, see Appendix~\ref{appendix_clifford}.
 In particular, Proposition~\ref{prop:properties}~\eqref{C_0-proj_similarity} shows that the $\OO_S$-algebra isomorphism class $\kc_0(E,q,L)$ is an invariant of the projective similarity class of $(E,q,L)$, hence by Proposition \ref{prop:proj_sim_quadric}, of the associated quadric fibration $\pi : Q \to S$.
-We can thus speak (albeit loosely) of \emph{the} even Clifford algebra of a quadric fibration.
+We can thus speak of \emph{the} even Clifford algebra (defined up to isomorphism) of a quadric fibration.